 Tips for Saving Money on Food and Drinks in Iceland

-I had heard about the high prices on food and beverages in Iceland beforehand, and they definitely lived up to my expectations.
+I had heard about the high prices on food and beverages in Iceland beforehand.
+And it definitely lived up to my expectations.
 (For example, fish and chips were about $40 USD!)
 Here are a few tips for saving money on food and drinks if you’re traveling to Iceland on a budget:

 - Find a hotel with breakfast included and eat a late breakfast/ brunch to save money on meals.